Filaga-Pizza-in-Chelsea-Market

 Note: Adrienne’s does offer some vegetarian options.

-A post shared by Bleecker Street Pizza (@bleeckerstreetpizza)
+Bleecker Street Pizza

-69 Seventh Avenue South
+Address: 69 Seventh Avenue South, Greenwich Village

-When I think about pizza places in Manhattan that I hope will never close, I immediately think of Bleecker Street Pizza in the West Village.
+When I think about pizza places in Manhattan that I hope will never close, I immediately think of Bleecker Street Pizza in Greenwich Village.
 Bleecker Street Pizza has been voted Best Pizza in New York by the Food Network for 3 years in a row, but it’s been a favorite for New Yorkers since it opened in 2004.

 Bleecker Street Pizza offers quality-made pies and slices with a proprietary tomato sauce featuring Parmigiano Reggiano cheese imported direct from Italy.